Take a Dip in Lava Hot Springs near Yellowstone

 Tucked into the rolling green hills of southeast Idaho, you’ll discover a couple of off-the-radar gems worth stopping for and exploring in the charming town of Lava Hot Springs.

 Immerse yourself in world-class hot springs in the quaint town of Lava Hot Springs.
 In the heart of town, you can soak in five wonderfully sulfur-free outdoor pools heated to 102-112 degrees by natural underground springs.
 But in a nod to the wellness vibe of this town, a number of the charming hotels in town also have their own private hot springs, spas and massage therapists.
 Head here mid-week for the best rates and least number of people.

-If you want to spend time on the wild Portneuf River that flows through town, rent an inner tube and personal flotation device at TPD Tubes next to the hot springs complex.
+If you want to spend time on the Portneuf River that flows through town, rent an inner tube and personal flotation device at one of several stands near the hot springs complex.
 It’s a fun float with several rapids that will get your heart racing.
 About a five-second float from where you get into the river with your raft, you’ll see a natural pool on the opposite side of the river where natural hot springs flow into the river.
 If you can maneuver your tube quickly, you can pull over and sit in the hot springs area, which is cordoned off with rocks.
 It’s a great soak in hot water, and you can watch all the tubers as they start their wild float down the river.